 - July 2019: Survey to the scientific community - call for applications for participation in Working Groups

-- Early September: formation of WGs
+- Early September 2019: formation of the WGs and launch of their work

 - 23 September: Kick-off meeting of the 5 working groups (PPT presentation)